 You combine that with the tendency to catastrophize, and of course you’re going to jump to scary conclusions that you ‘flicked a switch in your brain’, or you’re ‘seeing reality differently’.
 You didn’t and you’re not!

 Again: What you’re experiencing are normal, common symptoms of anxiety.
 Your body and brain are doing exactly what they’re supposed to be doing.
 They’re just doing them at the wrong time.
 That’s all!

 So don’t worry -- You haven’t flicked a switch in your brain, and you’re not seeing reality differently!

 This was another huge fear of mine.
 I worried that the experience of Depersonalization / Derealization was so huge and overwhelming that it must be a traumatizing experience.
 I was terrified that I would be traumatized and anxious for the rest of my life.

 But there’s a very simple reason why you don’t need to worry about that happening:

-Anxiety and DP are a reaction TO perceived trauma.
+Anxiety and DPDR are a reaction TO perceived trauma.
 They are NOT the trauma itself.

 Going back to the example of the panic attack.
 When you’re going through it, it certainly feels like you’re being traumatized, right?
 But in actual fact, it’s your body and brain’s natural defence mechanism.